-I’ve been following the research on Chronic Wasting Disease (CWD) for many years, mostly as it pertains to human health.
+I’ve been following the research on Chronic Wasting Disease (CWD) for many years, mostly as it pertains to CWD in humans.
 Given all the misinformation out there, I thought it time for a calmer voice.
-What follows below is what we know about CWD, and other similar ailments, as of March 2019.
+What follows below is what we know about CWD, and other similar ailments, as of September 2022.

-So why are people flipping out about CWD?
-Other than the fact that it is affecting the local deer herds in 25 states plus two Canadian provinces, there is a fear that it might somehow jump to humans.
+So why are people flipping out about CWD in humans?
+Other than the fact that it is affecting the local deer herds in 30 states plus five Canadian provinces, there is a fear that it might somehow jump to humans.

 This sort of cellular mayhem happens to occur naturally in many animals: cattle, sheep, cats, minks, cervids, and yes, humans.
 Human prion diseases include fatal insomnia; kuru; Gerstmann-Straussler-Scheinker syndrome; as well as variant, hereditary and sporadic Creutzfeldt Jakob disease (CJD).
 Sporadic CJD is the most common human prion disease; your chances of getting it are about one in a million.